 USB devices not working or being detected in Safe Mode or MS-DOS

 Some computer and motherboard manufacturers may have Legacy USB support or USB Keyboard Support in CMOS Setup disabled.
-If this option is present, verify it is Enabled if you wish to enable Legacy USB support.
+If this option is present, verify it is Enabled if you want to enable Legacy USB support.

 If you are unable to locate this option in CMOS or to obtain legacy drivers for your USB device, contact the computer or hardware manufacturer.